MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use-schedule-board-configure-service-activity.md

 ## Additional notes

-- The schedule board is only supported in Unified Interface web, and not in tablets or phones.
+- The schedule board is only supported in Unified Interface web, and not on tablets or phones.
 - The booking status colors that appear on the schedule board have lower opacity than the defined booking status colors.
 This behavior is similar to the Outlook calendar.
 When a booking is selected on the schedule board, the booking color will appear with normal opacity.

 ### Uninstall the schedule board